Phi Josephson junction: Introduction

 In this case the ground state is $\phi=\varphi_0$ and it is not degenerate.

 The above two examples show that the Josephson energy profile in φ Josephson junction can be rather different, resulting in different physical properties.
 Often, to distinguish, which particular type of the current-phase relation is meant, the researches are using different names.
 At the moment there is no well-accepted terminology.
-However, some researchers use the terminology after A. Buzdin: the Josephson junction with double degenerate ground state $\phi=\pm\varphi$, similar to the first example above, are indeed called φ Josephson junction, while the junction with non-degenerate ground state, similar to the second example above, are called $\varphi_0$ Josephson junctions.
+However, some researchers use the terminology after Alexandre Buzdin: the Josephson junction with double degenerate ground state $\phi=\pm\varphi$, similar to the first example above, are indeed called φ Josephson junction, while the junction with non-degenerate ground state, similar to the second example above, are called $\varphi_0$ Josephson junctions.

 Realization of φ junctions

 The first indications of φ junction behavior (degenerate ground states or unconventional temperature dependence of its critical current) were reported in the beginning of the 21st century.
 These junctions were made of d-wave superconductors.

 The first experimental realization of controllable φ junction was reported in September 2012 by the group of Edward Goldobin at University of Tübingen.
 It is based on a combination of 0 and π segments in one superconducting-insulator-ferromagnetic-superconductor hybrid device and clearly demonstrates two critical currents corresponding to two junction states $\phi=\pm\varphi$.
 The proposal to construct a φ Josephson junction out of (infinitely) many 0 and π segments has appeared in the works by R. Mints and coauthors, although at that time there was no term φ junction.
 For the first time the word φ Josephson junction appeared in the work of Buzdin and Koshelev, whose idea was similar.
 Following this idea, it was further proposed to use a combination of only two 0 and π segments.

 In 2016, a $\varphi_0$ junction based on the nanowire quantum dot was reported by the group of Leo Kouwenhoven at Delft University of Technology.
 The InSb nanowire has strong spin-orbit coupling, and magnetic field was applied leading to Zeeman effect.
 This combination breaks both inversion and time-reversal symmetries creating finite current at zero phase difference.

 Other theoretically proposed realization include geometric φ junctions.
 There is a theoretical prediction that one can construct the so-called geometric φ junction based on nano-structured d-wave superconductor.
 As of 2013, this was not demonstrated experimentally.